-1. Project Biologists or JMF personnel will operate the upper switchgate as necessary for sampling requirements.

-2. The lower switchgate is run in automatic control.
-JMF personnel (PSMFC) will monitor and report to Project biologists any problems with the lower switchgate.

-3. On seasonal ascending tailwater elevations, the transition from low to high outfall should be between tailwater elevations at the upper end of 16' to 18' range.

-4. On seasonal descending tailwater elevations, the transition from high to low outfall should be between tailwater elevations at the lower end of 18' to 16' range.

-5. Operate the outfall avian cannons from March 1 through August 31.
-During August, avian cannons may be shut off if project observes no predatory birds at the outfall, and coordinates through FPOM.
-If birds reappear at the outfall, cannon operation will resume and FPOM will be informed.
-The cannons will be operated 24 hours/day during fish passage season.

-6. See also Appendix H, "Protocols for Juvenile Monitoring Facility Operations at Bonneville Dam" for specific monitoring facility guidance.
+- 1. Project Biologists or JMF personnel will operate the upper switchgate as necessary for sampling requirements. - 2.
+The lower switchgate is in automatic control.
+JMF personnel (PSMFC) will monitor and report to Project biologists any problems with the lower switchgate. - 3.
+On seasonal ascending tailwater elevations, the transition from low to high outfall should be between tailwater elevations at the upper end of 16' to 18' range. - 4.
+On seasonal descending tailwater elevations, the transition from high to low outfall should be between tailwater elevations at the lower end of 18' to 16' range. - 5.
+Operate the outfall avian cannons from March 1 through November 1.
+The cannons will be operated 24 hours/day during fish passage season. - 6.
+See also Appendix J, "Protocols for Juvenile Monitoring Facility Operations at Bonneville Dam" for specific monitoring facility guidance.